sheshekabob/plants/Eggplant/README.md

 ### References

 [^1]: Clifford A. Wright, _Mediterranean Vegetables: A Cook’s Compendium of All the Vegetables from the World’s Healthiest Cuisine_ (Boston, MA: Harvard Common Press, 2012), 134.
+[^2]: Xavier Aubriot, Sandra Knapp, Mindy Syfert, Péter Poczai, Sven Buerki.
+“Shedding new light on the origin and spread of the brinjal eggplant (Solanum melongena L.) and its wild relatives.” _American Journal of Botany_, 105(7), 2018: 1175–87, https://doi.org/10.1002/ajb2.1133